 Letting your words fly, full boar, with no thought to their effect on the audience is a weak communication strategy.
 It casts you as someone who only likes to hear the sound of their own voice.

-By contrast, learning to “zip your lips” is a powerful way to help you learn more about your audience’s needs and desires.
+By contrast, learning to put yourself on “mute” is a powerful way to help you learn more about your audience’s needs and desires.
 As you gain the courage to stay silent, you will have the opportunity to create a stronger presence, enhanced engagement, improved relationships and more meaningful dialogs.
 And all of these qualities will build your reputation as a thought-leader.